 Research will not be carried out in isolation within these sectors.
 Multidisciplinary approaches are a key guiding principle within AntEco, with collaborations encouraged not only between research sectors, but also more broadly across SCAR Research Programmes and other relevant SCAR Standing Committees and Expert Groups.

-For more information about the goals and objectives of AntEco, take a look at the implementation plan.
+For more information about the goals and objectives of AntEco, take a look at the pdf implementation plan (676 KB) .

 Terms of Reference